Hello, I’m Gary Dumais…

 With all that in mind, I decided to become a psychologist.
 And while the focus of my graduate studies were on becoming a clinical psychologist, I quickly began to apply what I learned to the world of work and helping people in the workplace.
 Now I specialize in helping people find jobs and roles that fit their personality, skill-sets, and aptitudes.
 I also coach people to increase their effectiveness on the job, become better leaders, and shape their career advancement.
 Looking back to my early years growing-up on the tree farm and the influence of my hardworking parents, it seems like my career choice was destined.

-Now I am happily working as a Business Psychologist and Human Resource consultant in Philadelphia, at a firm I began about nine years ago: Select Human Resources (www.selhr.com).
+Now I am happily working as a Business Psychologist and Human Resource consultant in Philadelphia, at a firm I began ten years ago: Select Human Resources (www.selhr.com).
 If you would like to know more, please visit my LinkedIn page at: https://www.linkedin.com/in/garydumais